microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-concept-overview.md

 ---
-title: "Cloud Communications API Overview"
+title: "Cloud communications API Overview"
-description: "The Cloud Communications APIs in Microsoft Graph add a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings"
+description: "The cloud communications APIs in Microsoft Graph add a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings."
 author: "ananmishr"
 localization_priority: Normal
 ms.prod: "cloud-communications"
 ---

-# Cloud Communications API Overview
+# Cloud communications API Overview
-The Cloud Communications APIs in Microsoft Graph add a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings.
+The cloud communications APIs in Microsoft Graph add a new dimension to how your apps and services interact with users through various communications related features, such as calling and online meetings.
 Grow your business by expediting how you respond to your customers’ needs and how your employees collaborate with each other.

-## Why Integrate with Cloud Communications APIs?
+## Why integrate with cloud communications APIs?

 Discover the benefits of utilizing service applications ([bots](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html?q=create%20bot)) with our APIs.

-### Handle Incoming Calls
+### Handle incoming calls

 It can be overwhelming at times when you're receiving a lot of calls for your business and it isn't possible, nor productive, to answer all of them.
 A bot can serve as your front-desk assistant and handle these calls by rejecting what seem like spam calls, and redirecting (forwarding) specific calls to a different number.